openconfig/featureprofiles/feature/policy_forwarding/policy_vrf_selection/otg_tests/policy_based_traffic_steering_default_to_nondefault/README.md

 		- IPv6Prefix9/64 to IPv6Prefix4/64
 		- IPv6Prefix10/64 to IPv6Prefix5/64
 	- Expectations:
-		- All traffic must be successful<br><br><br>
+		- All traffic must be successful and there should be 0 packet loss. <br><br><br>

-### PF-1.6.2: Traffic from ATE2:Port1 to ATE1:Port1 Prefix 1 migrated to Non-Default VRF using the VRF selection policy
+### PF-1.6.2: Traffic from ATE:Port2 to ATE:Port1 Prefix 1 migrated to Non-Default VRF using the VRF selection policy
-  * ATE2 sends following IPv4 and IPv6 flows:
+  * ATE:Port2 sends following IPv4 and IPv6 flows:
     * IPv4Prefix6/24 to IPv4Prefix1/24
     * IPv4Prefix7/24 to IPv4Prefix2/24
     * IPv4Prefix8/24 to IPv4Prefix3/24